tsani/jerrington.me/pages/beli.md

   More generally, each interactive mode command should run all the commands it depends on, if any, such as saving the buffer to disk, loading it into Beli, running `beluga-highlight-holes`, etc.

+  Update (2018-03-19): This is implemented for splitting.
+When invoking `beluga-split-hole`, its prerequisite commands `beluga-load` and `beluga-highlight-holes` will both be called.
+  However, we still don't actually *start* the interactive mode.
+We merely invoke the prerequisite commands.

 * Smart hole splitting:
   split command detects whether there is a hole at the point, and if any, avoids